lunant/jdoctest/docs/index.rst

 Simple Tutorial
 ---------------

-Here is a small sample code. jDoctest suggests to you're JavaScript source code to follow this structure:
+Here is a small sample code:

 .. sourcecode:: js